The Silent Threat: Understanding Snakebites, Prevention, and Life-Saving First Aid Imagine this scenario: You're enjoying a peaceful h...

 - If the snake doesn't move,

-that baby snakes are more dangerous than adults because they can't control
+it true that baby snakes are more dangerous than adults because they can't

 This is a common myth.
 While baby snakes may